Disclaimer

 follows:

-read 1 bit from input stream.
+loop until done read 1 bit from input stream.

-using the Distance Shannon-Fano tree, read and decode the
+using the Distance Shannon-Fano tree, read and decode the upper 6 bits of the Distance value.

-using the Length Shannon-Fano tree, read and decode
+using the Length Shannon-Fano tree, read and decode the Length value.

 Length <- Length + Minimum Match Length

-if Length = 63 + Minimum Match Length
+if Length = 63 + Minimum Match Length read 8 bits from the input stream, add this value to Length.

 Tokenizing — Method 7